blocksense-network/zkVMs-benchmarks/README.md

 `BINARY` is either in the form `ZKVM`, `PROGRAM` or `ZKVM/PROGRAM`.

 As already discussed in "[Run/benchmark a "built-in" program](#runbenchmark-a-built-in-program)", the possible values for `ZKVM` are the subdirectory names inside `zkvms` and for `PROGRAM` are the subdirectory names inside `guests`.
-The first form executes/proves/verifies the **default** program (currently `graph_coloring`) with the selected zkVM, the second selects a given program to be ran across **all** zkVMs and the third chooses a specific zkVM and program to act upon.
+The first form executes/proves/verifies the **default** program (currently `graph_coloring`) with the selected zkVM, the second selects a given program to be executed, proved and verified across **all** zkVMs, and with the third you select a specific zkVM and program to act upon.

 All command parameters after `--` are passed to it.
 As a start, you should look at the built-in help messages.